dsurujon/shiny/ShinyEDGE/Readme.md

 ShinyEDGE: Exploration of Differential Gene Expression
 -----------------------------------------

 This app allows exploratory data analysis on RNAseq data.
-It comes pre-loaded with data from Zhu et al 2019 where two strains of *Streptococcus pneumoniae* (19F and T4) are treated with 4 different antibiotics (LVX, KAN, VNC, RIF).
+It comes pre-loaded with data from Zhu et al 2019 *(in preparation)* where two strains of *Streptococcus pneumoniae* (19F and T4) are treated with 4 different antibiotics (LVX, KAN, VNC, RIF).
 To access the app with this dataset, visit http://bioinformatics.bc.edu/shiny/ShinyEDGE/

 There are 4 panels that allow for different types of data exploration:
 * **Single Experiment:** plot differential expression (DE) against any other metadata associated with genes (e.g. to answer whether essential genes are more downregulated, you can select Essetiality as the x-axis metadata variable)